earthly/website/blog/_posts/2021-09-30-awk-examples.md

 $ awk '{ printf "%s \t %-5s", $1, substr($2,1,5)}'
 ```

-`printf` works much like C's `printf`, and for more information on the other built-ins, you can consult an Awk reference document.
+`printf` works much like C's `printf`.
+You can use `%s` to insert a string into the format string, and other flags let you the set width or precision.
+For more information on `printf` or other built-ins, you can consult an Awk reference document.
 </div>

 ## Awk `END` Actions

 I want to calculate the average rating for book reviews in this data set.
 To do that, I need to use a variable.
-Variables are straightforward in Awk.
-No declaration is required.
-You can just use them.
+However, I don't need to declare the variable or its type.
+I can just use it:

-I can add up and print out a running total of review_stars (`$8`) like this
+I can add up and print out a running total of review_stars (`$8`) like this:

 ``` bash
 $ awk -F '\t' '{ total = total + $8; print total }' bookreviews.tsv | head